hanabi/hanabi.github.io/Reference.md

   * This move is so bad that it must be communicating something extra.
 Alice must be intending for a *Rank Choice Ejection*.
 Bob blind-plays his *Second Finesse Position* card and it is a blue 1 and successfully plays.
   * Cathy knows that since a number 2 clue cause Bob to blind-play his *Second Finesse Position*, this must be an *Ejection*.
 The only type of *Ejection* that matches this kind of clue is a *Rank Choice Ejection*, so Cathy knows that her 2 must be playable and that her 2 must be exactly the red 2.
 Cathy plays the red 2.

-### The Gentleman's Discard That Promises the Wrong Slot / The Baton Discard That Promises the Wrong Slot
+### The Blaze Discard (A Gentleman's Discard or Baton Discard That Promises the Wrong Slot)

-* Normally, if a player performs a *Gentleman's Discard* and the other card is **not** on *Finesse Position*, it could be several things:
+* Normally, if a player performs a *Gentleman's Discard* and the other card is **not** on *Finesse Position*, it could one of two things:
   1) If the card on *Finesse Position* is itself playable right now, then it would be a *Layered Gentleman's Discard*.
-  2) If the card on *Finesse Position* is exactly one-away-from-playable, then it would be a *Patch Gentleman's Discard* (and call for the next-player to blind-play their *Finesse Position* card).
+  2) If the card on *Finesse Position* is not playable right now, then it is an emergency situation or a player is making a mistake.
-  3) If the card on *Finesse Position* is two or more away from playable, or a trash card, then it is usually an emergency situation or a player is making a mistake.
+* Alternatively, if a player performs a *Baton Discard* and the other card is **not** on *Finesse Position*, then it is an emergency situation or a player is making a mistake.
-* If the third option is true and it is **not** an emergency situation and the player is **not** making a mistake, then the player who is performing the weird *Gentleman's Discard* is instead trying to communicate something extra.
-They intend for a blind-play of a slot to match which slot the other card is in.
+* If the second option is true and it is **not** an emergency situation and the player is **not** making a mistake, then the player who is performing the weird *Gentleman's Discard* (or *Baton Discard*) is instead trying to communicate something extra.
-* for the next player to *Eject* as a *Gentleman Discard Ejection*.
-Doing so will demonstrate that the card is not on the *Finesse Position* and is instead on the *Second Finesse Position*.
+* In this situation, the discarding player intends for the very next player to blind-play the slot that **matches the true slot** of the other card.
+This is called a *Blaze Discard* because it "ignites" the next player's hand to fix the problem.
 * For example, in a 3-player game:
   * All 1's are played on the stacks.
   * Alice discards a known red 2 as a *Gentleman's Discard*.
   * Bob sees that Cathy has the red 2, but it is not in her *Finesse Position*.
-Cathy has a red 1 (trash) on *Finesse Position*, followed by a red 2.
+Cathy has a red 1 (trash) on her *Finesse Position*, followed by a red 2.
-  * Bob knows that it would be pointless for Alice to perform a *Gentleman's Discard* and then for Bob to waste a clue giving a *Fix Clue*.
-So, if Alice is not making a mistake, she must be trying to communicate something deeper.
+  * Bob knows that it would be pointless for Alice to perform a *Gentleman's Discard* and then for Bob to give a *Fix Clue*, as that would waste a clue.
+So, if Alice is not making a mistake, she must be trying to communicate something extra.
-  * Bob knows that if Alice wanted him to play his *Finesse Position* card, this would not work, as Cathy would interpret the situation as a *Patch Gentleman's Discard* and would go on to misplay the red 1.
+  * Bob knows that this must be a *Blaze Discard* and he must blind-play the slot that matches the other card.
+In this case, since the red 2 is on Cathy's slot 2, Bob must play slot 2.
-  * Bob knows that this situation signals a *Gentleman's Discard Ejection*, so he blind-plays his *Second Finesse Position* card and it is a blue 2 and successfully plays.
+  * Bob blind-plays slot 2.
+It is a blue 1 and it successfully plays.
-  * Cathy knows that some kind of *Ejection* is going on, since Bob blind-played his *Second Finesse Position*.
-Since the previous action was a *Gentleman's Discard*, this must be a *Gentleman's Discard Ejection*, which means that Cathy's red 2 is on her *Second Finesse Position* instead of her *First Finesse Position*.
+  * From Cathy's perspective, she first suspects that some kind of *Ejection* is going on, since Bob blind-played his *Second Finesse Position*.
+However, since the previous action was a *Gentleman's Discard*, Alice knows that this must be a *Blaze Discard*.
+In other words, Bob was just blind-playing his slot 2 to communicate to Cathy that she should play her slot 2.
-  * Cathy blind-plays the red 2.
+  * Cathy blind-plays the red 2 from slot 2.

 <br />